Return to top

 paratha dough on a cutting board

-Let Dough Rest: Cover the dough with a damp cloth and let it rest again for 30 minutes.
+Let Dough Rest: At this point, I’ll cover the dough with a damp cloth and let it rest again for 30 minutes.

 paratha dough on a cutting board

-Roll Dough Again: Preheat a large nonstick or cast iron skillet over medium high heat.
-Sprinkle work surface with extra flour and roll one of the dough balls into 1/8 inch thickness.
+Roll Dough Again: Preheat a large nonstick or cast iron skillet over medium-high heat.
+Sprinkle your work surface with extra flour and roll one of the dough balls into ⅛ inch thickness.

 paratha roti dough rolled out on a cutting board

 Cook Roti: Cook the roti on the hot frying pan until small air pockets form, about 30 seconds.
-You should see light brown spots forming too.
+When I see light brown spots forming I know it’s almost time to flip.

 paratha dough in a skillet being cooked